McFreely/mcfreely.github.com/_posts/2013-03-22-self-limitations-in-creation.md

 So jim decide to discard his idea, a weird taste in his mouth, feeling disapointed to not have thought it earlier.
 He promise himself to be quicker next time.

 What's wrong with Jim's behaviour (and mine a few years ago) is to assume that the existing product will be forever, leaving no place for his.
 Recent events demonstrated that no one can assume a such line of thinking.
 ?
 Google Reader was firmly established, the rss users favorite app, with almost 25M users.
-Even though , Google decided to end it.
+Even though, Google decided to end it.
 I will not discuss the Whys or Hows.
 It's a simple example to show that the Rss feed-reader market was closed for someone like Jim.

 Instantly, a new need arised.
 A lot of people are now desperate for a good alternative.
 A bunch of people are working like crazy to fill the void left by the sudden gap.
 And a few smart people already have a product to show, working on it for a few months or years.

 Just because it already exist doesn't mean you can't create something sustainable, which bring my second point.

 ## Perfection is an illusion